• Why do you focus on forests?

 • Where does my money go?

-A majority of the funds from your investment go to project developers and landowners, and small percentage goes to Pachama.
+The vast majority of the funds from your investment go to project developers and landowners, and small percentage goes to Pachama.
 Project developers use the funds to cover the costs of protecting the forest, verification activities and community efforts.
 Pachama uses the funds for data acquisition, R&D and supporting our team.
 Remaining funds go to the landowner who is committed to protecting the forest instead of developing the land.

 • Will you certify me as carbon neutral?